dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5 Dimensions

 This conclusion for 𝑓cone is valid for most shapes.
-The most extensive drag data is for a sphere—plotted below on log–log axes (data adapted from Fluid-Dynamic Drag: Practical Information on Aerodynamic Drag and Hydrodynamic Resistance [23]):
+The most extensive drag data is for a sphere — plotted below on log–log axes (data adapted from Fluid-Dynamic Drag: Practical Information on Aerodynamic Drag and Hydrodynamic Resistance [23]):

 104